 The Company evaluates tax positions taken or expected to be taken in the course of preparing its consolidated financial statements to determine whether the tax positions are "more-likely than not" to be sustained by the applicable tax authority.
 SPV I, SPV II and SPV III are disregarded entities for tax purposes and are consolidated with the tax return of the Company.
+NCDL Equity Holdings has elected to be classified as a corporation for U.S. federal income tax purposes.
 All penalties and interest associated with income taxes, if any, are included in income tax expense.
-For the three months ended March 31, 2022 and 2021, the Company did not incur any excise tax expense.
+For the three and six months ended June 30, 2022, the Company did not incur any excise tax expense.
+For the three and six months ended June 30, 2021, the Company did not incur any excise tax expense.